dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-11-15-assume-you-are-wrong.md

 ---
-title: Assume you're wrong
+title: Assume you're the one being wrong
 ---

 >Bosses say "Does that make sense" … to get compliance.
 >Leaders ask "What didn't make sense?" to invite discussion.

 - L. David Marquet